-Below are the five best law universities in Portugal.
+Below are several well-known law schools in Portugal.

 1. University of Coimbra

-The University of Coimbra has more than 25,000 students and almost 2000 professors and researchers.
-It is composed of eight faculties including the Faculty of Law, Faculty of Medicine, Faculty of Humanities, and Faculty of Science and Technology.
+The University of Coimbra has more than 29,000 students, over 1,800 professors, and hundreds of researchers.
+It is composed of eight faculties, including the Faculty of Law, Faculty of Medicine, Faculty of Arts and Humanities, and Faculty of Sciences and Technology.

 2. University of Lisbon

-The University of Lisbon was founded in 2013 as a result of the merging of the University of Lisbon which operated since 1911 and the Technical University of Lisbon which was established in 1930.
-It is the largest and most prestigious Portuguese university.
-The university prioritizes intellectual freedom, democratic participation, societal innovation and development, and environmental responsibility.
+The University of Lisbon was founded in its current form in 2013 after the merger of the former University of Lisbon, which dated back to 1911, and the Technical University of Lisbon, which was established in 1930.
+It is one of Portugal’s largest universities and is frequently listed among the country’s leading institutions in international rankings.
+The university prioritizes intellectual freedom, democratic participation, societal development, and environmental responsibility.

 3. NOVA University Lisbon

-The university has more than 20,000 students and 1,800 professors and researchers.
-It has nine schools including the School of Business and Economics, School of Law, and School of Information and Management.
+The university has more than 25,000 students and more than 1,800 professors and researchers.
+Its academic units include NOVA School of Business and Economics, NOVA School of Law, and NOVA Information Management School.

 4. Catholic University of Portugal

-The Catholic University of Portugal was established in 1967 by Decree Lusitanorum Nobilissima Gens.
-The university’s mission is based on three pillars: teaching, research and innovation, and university social service and responsibility.
-As a Catholic university, it aims to stand by its principles of Christian humanism while maintaining respect for diversity.
+The Catholic University of Portugal was established on October 13, 1967, by the decree Lusitanorum Nobilissima Gens.
+The university’s mission is based on teaching, research and innovation, and university social service and responsibility.
+As a Catholic university, it aims to uphold the principles of Christian humanism while maintaining respect for diversity.

 5. University of Porto

-The University of Porto was established in 1911 and is known as one of the excellent law schools in Portugal.
-It is considered the top scientific research university in Portugal.
-It aims to provide quality education to its students and to contribute value to society through talent and innovation.
-The university consists of 14 faculties and over 50 research centers.
-It also supports international students together with its partnerships with other higher institutions from all over the world.
+The University of Porto was established in 1911 and is one of Portugal’s leading universities for teaching and scientific research.
+It aims to provide quality education to its students and contribute value to society through talent, research, and innovation.
+The university consists of 14 faculties and has a broad research network.
+It also supports international students through partnerships with higher education institutions around the world.

-We hope that this article on Best Law Universities in Portugal was helpful.
-Make sure to also check out the Available Law Programs for International Students!
+We hope that this article on the best law universities in Portugal was helpful.
+Make sure to also check out the Available Courses for International Students!

 About the Author: Hyun Lee